jacobvarner/100-days-of-code/r1-log.md

 ### R1D74

 I got started on the HelmetJS challenges which is the first part of the Information Security and Quality Assurance certification from freeCodeCamp.
 I only made it through the first three challenges today because I had to spend a goog amount of time investigating and submitting an issue on Github because the tests for the second challenge would not pass until I submitted the code a second time after waiting a few minutes.
 I at least learned how to insptect HTTP headers in the Chrome Dev Tools though.

+### R1D75

+Finished up the remaining challenges going over the options for HelmetJS and then did a little bit of hashing with bcrypt.
+I learned how to use bcrypt to has both asynchronously and synchronously, while async is the recommended method on most sites.